 -New requirements for multifamily developments to accommodate recycling and compost from homeowners by dedicating equal area to landfill diversion (recycling and compost) as trash.

-From protecting our pollinators to conserving our local farm lands, the Zoning Code can help us shape the food systems critical to Boise.
+From protecting our pollinators to conserving our local farm lands, the Modern Zoning Code can help us shape the food systems critical to Boise.

 -Requirements for pollinators and other native species in green and open spaces